HORIZON-TANZANIA/Mobile/README.md

 To get started with the Perks Mobile App, follow these steps:

 1. **Installation:**

    - Clone the repository to your local machine.
    - Install dependencies using `npm install` or `yarn install`.

 2. **Configuration:**

    - Ensure you have the necessary API keys and configurations set up.

 3. **Run the Application:**
-   - Use `npm run start` or `yarn start` to launch the mobile app on an emulator or physical device.
+   - Use `npm start` to launch the mobile app on an emulator or physical device.

 ## Usage